Skip to content

 IBS causes

 The exact cause of IBS is unknown.
 Possible causes include family history, sensitivity in the colon or immune system, damage from bacterial infections, or miscommunication between the brain and gut.
-You can discover certain things that trigger symptoms.
+Anxiety and depression have been linked to IBS.
+You can discover certain things that trigger symptoms, often related to diet and lifestyle factors.
 Discovering your own triggers so that you can avoid them is often the best way to start improving your symptoms.

 Common triggers to consider include:

 Certain foods or diets can lead to recurring IBS.
 Your doctor may test you for celiac disease.
-It may benefit you to keep a food diary in order to better track what is being eaten before periods of discomfort.
+It may benefit you to keep a food diary to better track what is being eaten before periods of discomfort.
+Your doctor may recommend a low-FODMAP diet, which helps eliminate a variety of food types with fermentable oligosaccharides.
+These sugars can flare IBS symptoms in many people.

-Stress can cause symptoms of IBS.
+Stress & other mental health conditions can cause symptoms of IBS.
 Your nervous system controls many of your digestive tract functions, and high levels of emotional stress or a particularly stressful event may increase sensitivity in your colon.

 IBS symptoms